jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left">Substituting our float representations in the inverse square root equation, we end up with logarithms that, for values between 0 and 1, can be closely approximated. </div>
+<div style="margin-top: 100px; text-align: left">Substituting our float representations in the inverse square root equation, we end up with logarithms that, for values between 0 and 1, can be linearly approximated. </div>
 @snapend

 @snap[south span-85 text-05 text-black]